Biomedical/Medical Waste Management

 At that point, biomedical waste should be thrown away at a proper place with utmost care to avoid any health hazards.
 When it comes to the handling of biomedical waste, it is very important to prepare a Biomedical Waste Management Plan for each department.
 The plan must state things such as how much should be disposed of on a daily basis how should they be transported to their final disposal point etc.

-In most countries around the world today, biomedical waste is handled through burning or burying it in landfills.
+In most countries around the world today, biomedical/medical waste is handled through burning or burying it in landfills.
 This practice leads to environmental pollution since these methods fail to effectively sterilize material for reuse.
 Most countries that still employ this kind of biohazard management have the very limited infrastructure for proper biomedical waste disposal.

 It is clear that hospitals, medical institutions, and other healthcare facilities need a more efficient means of handling biomedical waste.
 The improper disposal of medical waste has been tied to the spread of infectious diseases and lack of infection control in hospitals.
 However, even with the proper safeguards for handling bio-hazardous material, biomedical waste still poses a threat to public safety.
 Incidents involving disposed of material infections occur every year in many places in the world leading some countries to ban the practice altogether.